 To compensate for potentially reduced revenues during a declared Water Shortage, the proposed update to the Shortage Plan contemplates the implementation of a Water Shortage Rate Structure.
 Under normal water supply conditions and in shortage Stage 1 - Voluntary, the then-current water rate structure remains in place.
 Beginning in Stage 2, a WSC of 5 percent will be added to the then-current water usage rates on every unit of water sold for all customer accounts.
-The WSC will increase to 7.5. percent in Stage 3, 10 percent in Stage 4, 15 percent in Stage 5, 25 percent in Stage 6, 35 percent in Stage 7, and finally 45 percent in Stage 8.
+The WSC will increase to 7.5 percent in Stage 3, 10 percent in Stage 4, 15 percent in Stage 5, 25 percent in Stage 6, 35 percent in Stage 7, and finally 45 percent in Stage 8.
 In addition, beginning in Stage 5 and continuing through Stage 8, the tiered water usage rate structure for Single-Family, Duplex, and Dedicated Irrigation accounts is replaced by the then current uniform water usage rate applicable to Multi-Family and CII accounts.

-2021 WATER AND WASTEWATER COST OF SERVICE STUDY, PROPOSED FY21/22 THROUGH FY24/25 RATE SCHEDULE, AND PROPOSED UPDATE TO WATER SHORTAGE CHARGES PAGE 6 OF 8
+WATER AND WASTEWATER COST OF SERVICE STUDY, PROPOSED FY21/22 THROUGH FY24/25 RATE SCHEDULE, AND PROPOSED UPDATE TO WATER SHORTAGE RATE STRUCTURE PAGE 6 OF 9

-Shortage Stage Water Shortage condition Water Shortage Charge 1 Voluntary - up to 10% reduction in use N/A 2 Mandatory - 15% reduction in use 5% of then existing rates 3 Mandatory - 20% reduction in use 7.5% of then existing rates 4 Mandatory - 25% reduction in use 10% of then existing rates 5 Mandatory - 30% reduction in use 15% of then existing rates 6 Mandatory - 40% reduction in use 25% of then existing rates 7 Mandatory - 50% reduction in use 35% of then existing rates 8 Mandatory - more than 50% reduction in use 45% of then existing rates
+Shortage Stage Water Shortage condition Water Shortage Charge 1 Voluntary - up to 10% reduction in use N/A 2 Mandatory - 15% reduction in use 5% of then existing rates 3 Mandatory - 20% reduction in use 7.5% of then existing rates 4 Mandatory - 25% reduction in use 10% of then existing rates 5 Mandatory - 30% reduction in use 15% of then existing uniform rate 6 Mandatory - 40% reduction in use 25% of then existing uniform rate 7 Mandatory - 50% reduction in use 35% of then existing uniform rate 8 Mandatory - more than 50% reduction in use 45% of then existing uniform rate

-Implementation of the WSC during Stages 2 through 8 are designed to encourage customers to reduce water use commensurate with reduction goals.
+Implementation of the WSC during Stages 2 through 8 is designed to encourage customers to reduce water use commensurate with reduction goals.
 Customers meeting the reduction goals will still see reductions in their monthly water bill.

-While the WSC and Water Shortage Plan are both important fiscal and water supply management tools for SRW, it's important to note that updating the City Code allows for this tool to be available for use, but implementation is discretionary, and can only be triggered by action of the City Council in a publicly noticed meeting.
+While the WSC and Shortage Plan are both important fiscal and water supply management tools for SRW, it is important to note that updating the City Code allows for this tool to be available for use, but implementation of the WSC is discretionary and can only be triggered by action of the City Council as part of a publicly noticed meeting.